NativeScript/docs/content/guide/ui/navigation.md

 ### Getting a Frame instance

-The following are some of the ways to obtain an instance of the Frame class:
+The following are some of the ways in which to obtain an instance of the Frame class:

 - `Frame.topmost()` returns the top Frame in the frames stack.
 ```ts